caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Autonomy: Individual components make decisions on local information
 Asynchrony: Make progress under all circumstances (+ Back Pressure ?)
-Controlled Concurrency: operations are design such that limited or no concurrency control is required
+Controlled Concurrency: operations are designed such that limited or no concurrency control is required
 Controlled Parallelism: use fully decentralized (p2p) techniques to remove bottlenecks
 Decentralize: remove dependencies
 Decompose: